bchadburn/computer-vision/README.md

 **Installation for conda users:**

 The packages may fail to load if using installing from requirements.txt file as conda-forge may be required to download certain packages.
 Instead, use environment.yml file.
+To change env name, open yml file and change name: <env-name>
-- conda env create --name <env_name> --file=environment.yml
+- conda env create -f=environment.yml
 - conda activate <env_name>

 ### Configuration of image folders, classes, and model
 config.py includes settings for destination directories, image, and model settings.
-No changes should be needed unless changing target classes or reorganizing image directories
+No changes should be needed unless changing target classes or reorganizing/renaming image directories

 Image path settings
 * PARENT_DIRECTORY: Parent folder with image folder, video_category_data.json, and vocabulary.csv